OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Controlling Layout of Angular Material Applications.

-Grid system is not part of the Angular Material, we can use Flex Layout package to control the layout of our application.
+The grid system is not part of the Angular Material, we can use Flex Layout package to control the layout of our application.
 This is where the  `fxLayout` directive in our navigation bar comes from.
-It uses css flexbox to position these html elements nicely by passing the flexbox components as directives.
+It uses CSS flexbox to position these HTML elements nicely by passing the flexbox components as directives.
 Install it with `npm install @angular/flex-layout` and import into `src/app.module.ts` as `import {FlexLayoutModule} from '@angular/flex-layout';`  and as  we always do, add the imported module to the imports array in `@NgModule`.
-In our navigation bar we made use of some directives like alligning some elements to the its right end as well as hiding those element on smaller screen size.
-You can explore more on the package later.
+In our navigation bar, we made use of some directives like aligning some elements to its right end as well as hiding that element on smaller screen size.
+You can explore more of the package later.
 Let's test our app by running `ng serve` command.
 This will compile the app for us.
 Once compilation is successful, we can test that in our browser with `http://localhost:4200`.

-But still the navigation is still not look nice, let's add the following stylesheets to your `app.component.css` file;
+But still the navigation still not looks nice, let's add the following stylesheets to your `app.component.css` file;

 ```css
 mat-sidenav-container, mat-sidenav-content, mat-sidenav {